Yes-EO: 11 SEO Tips for Writing Google-Friendly Content

 Google does not have eyes and thus cannot see that the image you have uploaded to your web page titled ‘img-004.jpg’ is in fact a picture of a cute and fluffy kitten.
 You must tell Google that your picture is of a cute and fluffy kitten by using the ‘Alt tag’ feature, so that when someone searches Google for pictures of cute and fluffy kittens, it knows to direct them to your website.

 Use internal links to direct users to other pages on your website that have related content.
 This helps the user locate more information that may be relevant to the question that they are trying to answer.
 For example, a person reading this article about SEO tips may be doing some research on writing blog articles that are going to rank well in Google and therefore may be interested in reading another article that I wrote recently titled ‘Blogging: Growth vs Engagement‘. 🙂

 This is basically like referencing; by now I would assume that you know the dangers of duplicate content (it is very very bad and should be avoided at all costs).
 So if you do happen to borrow or “repurpose” some content from another website then you really should link to it and reference it.
 It doesn’t have to be super formal like an academic report, just casual like:

 Linda from Apples’R’Us thinks that “pink lady apples are the apples for all seasons and they are the perfect mix between green and red apples” – check out more of what Linda had to say over here.

 Just make sure you have the external links open up in a new browser window so that the user doesn’t navigate away from your website.

 If you’ve got any questions about my tips, please leave me a comment!
-If you want to arrange a meeting to discuss website SEO services, fluffy kittens or anything else digital marketing related, please give me a call on 0413 844 190 or shoot an email to firstname.lastname@example.org.
+If you want to arrange a meeting to discuss our Brisbane SEO services or anything else digital marketing related, please get in touch.